Multivitamins have become popular as a supplement that many people believe can help them get the micronutrients necessary for good health.

 Reports from a decade-long study following the health of 14,000 male doctors during middle age indicated those who took multivitamins suffered the same rates of stroke, heart attack and fatalities as those who didn’t.
 (8)

 A study conducted with women who used multivitamin supplement for at least three years showed significantly different results.
 Women taking multivitamins were 35% less likely to die of heart disease.
-(9) Similar mixed results have been noted from data gathered about the effect of multivitamins on cancer rates.
-(10, 11)
+(9)

 An analysis of five separate randomized trials with a total of nearly 50,000 participants found that men who took multivitamins were 31% less likely to be diagnosed with cancer, but no difference was found in rates of cancer for women.
 (12)